HCNE Comprehensive Review of Headache Medicine

 Excerpt from Book Review in the New England Journal of Medicine, October, 2008:

 “Headache, one of the most common disorders, is a considerable burden to the individual and to society.
-The book is easy to read and covers all the main topics in headache medicine….This book was initiated by the Headache Cooperative of New England, originally as a study resource for certification in the subspecialty of headache medicine, but it deserves a wider circle of readers.
+The book is easy to read and covers all the main topics in headache medicine….This book was initiated by the Headache Cooperative of the Northeast, originally as a study resource for certification in the subspecialty of headache medicine, but it deserves a wider circle of readers.
 It compares favorably with most books on headache that have become available in recent years.”

 The book is divided into sections similar to those outlined by the UCNS in their curriculum for Headache Medicine (HM) training as well as the summary of topics covered in HM Board examinations.
 Part I deals with the anatomy, physiology, pathophysiology and epidemiology of the headache disorders.
 Part 2 covers classification and diagnosis in the primary headaches.
 Part 3 discusses diagnosis of non-primary headaches.
 Part 4 deals with treatment of primary headache types, and Part 5 contains information about treating special populations and treatments that are advanced or specialized.
 The HCNE Comprehensive Review of Headache Medicine contains chapters written by diplomates of the UCNS Headache Medicine Board, and is ideal for any clinicians interested in furthering their knowledge of Headache Medicine.